 November: AmpleHarvest.org founder Gary Oppenheimer was named

 Huffington Post’s Greatest Person of the Day.

 Also November, in the weeks leading up to Thanksgiving: AmpleHarvest.org created a Centerpeices for Pantries to encourage people to replace the floral table arrangements on their Thanksgiving tables with one made of whole fruit instead, which would then be donated to a local food pantry the next day.

 February: As part of AmpleHarvest.org’s effort to do the most “good” with the least environmental impact, AmpleHarvest.org upgraded to an Internet Service Provider powered 100% by wind power.

 March: AmpleHarvest.org was endorsed by the National Council of Churches thereby helping more of the food pantries churches across America learn about and participate the effort.

 May: AmpleHarvest.org announced a special outreach effort the tornado ravaged Tuscaloosa Alabama “subsequently” JoplMissouri areas) to help improve both the immediate and long term availability of fresh produce for those impacted by the tornado.

-Also May :AmpleHarvest.org marked its two year anniversary.
-Currently, there are 6,997 food pantries across America already registered on AmpleHarvest.org.
+Also May :AmpleHarvest.org marked its two year anniversary with 6,997 food pantries across America already registered on AmpleHarvest.org.
 You can view a nationwide map of all registered food pantries by clicking here.